 house if the roofer does not pay for labor or materials used.
 To protect

 contractor must provide homeowner lien releases covering work to which

 the payment applies.
 Each release must state the name of the company or

-individual making the release, the releasing party's address, the materials or
+individual making the release, releasing partys address, materials or

-services supplied, the amount the contractor has paid for these supplies or materials,
+services supplied, amount contractor has paid for these supplies or materials,

-and the address of homeowner's roof, and must be signed by
+and address of homeowners roof, and it must be signed by the releasing

 Press for a strong written guarantee.

-On asphalt composite shingle roofs, manufacturers' guarantees ranging from
+On asphalt composite shingle roofs, manufacturers guarantees range from

-20 years to 50 years are available.
-On built-up, modified bitumen, or single-ply
+20 years to 50 years.
+On built-up, modified bitumen, or single-ply flat

-If after signing a contract you wish you hadn't, move to cancel it.
+If you regret signing a contract, move to cancel it.

 If a roofer solicited your business at your home, you are free to cancel

 until midnight of the third day after signing.
-Be sure to put your cancellation
+Put your cancellation letter

 cancellation period, but send it via certified mail with return receipt,

-FedEx, UPS, or some other way that gives you a record of the date you sent
+FedEx, UPS, or some other way that generates a record of the date you sent

 it and its receipt by the contractor.